Student visa holders must maintain full-time enrolment as a condition of their visa

 If you have been approved to reduce your enrolment load you must ensure you drop relevant classes before the census date to avoid financial liability.

-If you feel you meet compassionate and compelling circumstances and you wish to apply for a reduced load, you must:
+If you believe you have compassionate and compelling circumstances that prevent you studying a full-time load, you must:

-If your application is approved, you may then reduce your enrolment by dropping classes in Enrolment Online.
+If your application is approved, you may then reduce your enrolment by dropping the agreed classes in Enrolment Online.

 For more information, please contact Student Connect.